Richmond, Ontario: Richmond Bakery

 The original Richmond Bakery started in the late 1800s when Sam Wright came from Kemptville and opened a bakery business on Strachan Street.
 It was sold in 1900 to Sam Wright, who operated the business until 1926.

 In 1930, Harold Brown rented a bakeshop and opened the Richmond Bakery on McBean Street which had a wood-fired brick oven, a few utensils and a kerosene lamp for lighting because there was no electricity.
 All the water was hand pumped from a well and carried to the bakery.
 Bread sold for 3 cents a loaf to retailers, who in turn sold it for 5 cents and the baker usually worked 16 hours per day.
 To deliver the bread, Mr. Brown borrowed horses from the local farmers and fed the horses in return.
 Drivers had to feed the horses at 4 a.m. and usually didn’t finish deliveries until 7 p.m. covering 20–25 miles per day.
 After being discharged from the RCAF in 1945, Mr. Brown opened another bakery in Richmond on McBean Street.
 Although it had electricity and trucks to do the deliveries, water still had to be pumped by hand and carried to the bakery.

 In 1952, Mr. Brown moved the Richmond Bakery to the corner of McBean and Perth Streets and new equipment was purchased including, gas and oil ovens, revolving trays and a bread steamer.
 Water was finally pumped into the bakery with an electric pump.
 At the new location, Mr. Brown added pastries which became one of the attractions of the bakers.

 On August 11, 2014, the Richmond Bakery closed its doors suddenly after 75 years in business.
 The owner stated that challenges he faced trying to find experienced bakers was the reason for closing.

 Today

 The mascot is a fox.
-Richmond has many historical buildings such as St Philip's Church, which is the oldest church in the Catholic Archdiocese of Ottawa.
+Richmond has many historical buildings such as St Philip's Church, which is the oldest church in the Catholic Archdiocese of Ottawa, and St John the Baptist Anglican Church, established in 1822 with the first sanctuary built in 1823; the oldest parish in now what is the Anglican Diocese of Ottawa.